 As with cut, the general rules for clarity is a little different with yellow diamonds than white diamonds.

 Due to the small number of yellow diamonds available, the high demand and the focus on color as the most important factor in deciding a diamond’s value, small visible inclusions are not necessarily a deal breaker for all buyers.

 Each grading report will have a ‘clarity plot’, which shows where the inclusions are located on the diamond:

 Ideally you should avoid diamonds which have significant inclusions under the top ‘table’ of a diamond, as in the clarity plot above, as they are easier to see there:

 As with white diamonds, a larger diamond of any one color will be more expensive then a smaller diamond of the same color.

 But, smaller, more intensely colored diamonds may be significantly more expensive than larger, fainter diamonds.

-To match the original carat weight would cost over $72,000
+To match the original carat weight of 2.6 carats with a fancy vivid yellow color would cost over $72,000: